 Born and raised in San Diego, Karen pursued dual bachelor’s degrees in Art History and Human Biology at the University of California, Riverside.
 She then left for the east coast, where she earned a Master’s Degree in Art History and Museum Studies at Boston University.
 She remained in Boston after accepting a position in the Fundraising and Membership Services department of a consulting firm.
 Specializing in client relationship management and data-based fundraising, she oversaw multi-dimensional fundraising and membership programs for clients that included the Smithsonian Institution, American Cancer Society, Consumers Union, Arthritis Foundation, and the Cousteau Society.

 When she’s not helping nonprofits Karen spends time in her Ocean Beach neighborhood with her husband and two children.
-There she enjoys eclectic coffee shops, summer beach bonfires, and regular trips to dog beach with her shepard mix.
-Karen serves as a trustee for the Balboa Art Conservation Center and Little Fish Comic Book Studios.
+There she enjoys eclectic coffee shops, beach bonfires, and regular trips to dog beach.

 CFRM, Indiana University School of Philanthropy 2006, course provided by The San Diego Foundation

 MA, Art History and Museum Studies Boston University 1996

 BA, Art History, University of California at Riverside 1994